UnitTestBot/UTBotJava/utbot-cli-python/src/README.md

  - Required Java version: 11.

- - Preferred Python version: 3.11+.
+ - Preferred Python version: 3.11 (3.9 and 3.10 also supported but with limited functionality).

     Make sure that your Python has `pip` installed (this is usually the case).
 [Read more about pip installation](https://pip.pypa.io/en/stable/installation/).